So I finally did it …

 Oh, and though you should consult with your tax adviser for your own circumstances, many people I met intended to deduct the cost of the conference on their taxes to boot.

-READ NEXT: 23 Digital Nomad Jobs (+Tips to Get Them!)
+READ NEXT: 23 Jobs for Digital Nomad

 How the Nomad Cruise Could Improve